 In Utah, a couple who wants to divorce must go through at least one mediation session.
 This is often just a formality and leads directly to court proceedings.
 However, many divorce attorneys are also mediators and may recommend the entire divorce be completed using mediation.
 This can be the best route for many reasons:

-However, if any one of the issues cannot be agreed upon, mediation is not going to be the best route.
+However, if anyone of the issues cannot be agreed upon, mediation is not going to be the best route.
 A knowledgeable and experienced divorce attorney will understand which process needs to be used.

 Divorce is not easy and it can become emotionally draining and stressful for everyone involved.
 Emy A. Cordano wants to help you get through this regardless of whether you are using the mediation route or if you will be heading to court.
-No two divorce cases are the same, so Emy will sit with you to examine all the issues to the best plan forward can be forged.
+No two divorce cases are the same, so Emy will sit with you to examine all the issues to the best plan forward that can be forged.
 The issues discussed above must be settled before a divorce is finalized, so let’s work on this together when you need a Salt Lake City divorce attorney.
 You can contact us by clicking here or call us at 801-804-5152 for a legal consultation.